-APPENDIX 7

-Destination of objectives to policies in this plan
+APPENDIX 7 Destination of objectives to policiesin this plan

 Objective Number Objective Plan reference Housing OB1 Reduce the number of empty homes in Mayfair.
 Not taken forward.
 OB2 Ensure a balanced range of housing in value and size in Mayfair, open to a broad range of incomes.
 Not taken forward.
-Land Use OB3 Support and enhance established clusters of specialist uses or character that reflect Mayfair's heritage MR1 MR7 MSC MSM OB4 Support and enhance Mayfair as London's leading destination for high quality retail, art galleries, restaurants and hotels.
-MR1 MR7 OB5 Recognise the importance and value of Mayfair's local amenity shops and support and maintain their presence.
+Land Use OB3 Support and enhance established clusters of specialist uses or character that reflect Mayfair's heritage MR1 MR6 MSC MSM OB4 Support and enhance Mayfair as London's leading destination for high quality retail, art galleries, restaurants and hotels.
+MR1 MR6 OB5 Recognise the importance and value of Mayfair's local amenity shops and support and maintain their presence.
 MR1 OB6 Encourage retention of existing and the provision of new offices, to protect against net loss of office floorspace in Mayfair.
-MC OB7 Enhance and promote non-retail community services and amenities.
+MC OB7 Enhance and promote non- retail community services and amenities.
 MSC OB8 Support, enhance and grow cultural assets.
 MSC OB9 Focus the night-time economy away from residential areas.
 MRU1 MRU3

-Public Real m OB10 Ensure the public realm around licensed premises works well for everyone.
+Public Realm OB10 Ensure the public realm around licensed premises works well for everyone.
 MPR MR3 OB11 Improve Mayfair for pedestrians and cyclists.
-MPR MGS MR3 MPL1 MPL2 MPL3 Public Spac e OB12 Improve amenity in public squares by reducing commercial events, facilitating cultural and community activities and increasing public access and usability.
-MGS1 MGS2 MGS3 OB13 Improve pedestrian access to the squares.
-MPR MGS2 Sustainabili ity OB14 All new development in Mayfair should seek to achieve exemplary sustainable standards.
+MPR MGS MR3 MPL1 Public Space e OB12 Improve amenity in public squares by reducing commercial events, facilitating cultural and community activities and increasing public access and usability.
+MGS1 MGS2 OB13 Improve pedestrian access to the squares.
+MPR MGS2 Sustainabili ty OB14 All new development in Mayfair should seek to achieve exemplary sustainable standards.
 MD MES OB15 Encourage the greening of Mayfair through a Green Infrastructure Audit to encourage green walls, green roofs and street planting.
-MUB Traffic OB16 Reduce the impact of traffic.
+MGI Traffic OB16 Reduce the impact of traffic.
 MPR MPL1 OB17 There should be no net loss of visitor, resident or commercial parking spaces in Mayfair.
 Not taken forward.

+1831 London Plan Policy 7.21 and see also London Tree and Woodland Framework GLA 2005 184 See paragraphs 5.59 to 5.62 City Plan 185 Policy S38 City Plan 185 NPPF 109 187 NPPF 118 188 Adopted 6 September 2011 refurbishment of existing buildings should enhance the special character of Mayfair.

+MD MR5

+OB19

-All new buildings and the refurbishment of existing buildings should enhance the special character of Mayfair.
-MD Ensure that where they are subject to change, that all ground-floor commercial frontages, including shopfronts, signage, external lighting and outdoor furniture, complement and enhance the character of the building and the street.
-MD MR5 ood Management Co-ordinate waste management to reduce vehicle movements and noise.
+Ensure that where they are subject to change, that all ground-floor commercial frontages, including shopfronts, signage, external lighting and outdoor furniture, complement and enhance the character of the building and the street.

+Neighbourhood Management

+OB20 Co-ordinate waste management Part III, Section to reduce vehicle movements and noise.

+7: Neighbourhood Management.

+OB21 Promote district and building waste solutions that reduce or avoid the need for vehicle movements.

 Part III, Section 7: Neighbourhood Management.

-Promote district and building waste solutions that reduce or avoid the need for vehicle movements.
+OB22 Protect existing and future

+residents from the impact of the night time economy and seek to limit the impact of other noise nuisance.

+MRU3 Part III, Section 7: Neighbourhood Management

+MRU1

+OB23 Encourage measures to improve MES

+air quality.

+OB24 To create a safe and nuisance-

+free environment for everyone.

+MPR

 Part III, Section 7: Neighbourhood Management.
-Protect existing and future residents from the impact of the night time economy and seek to limit the impact of other noise nuisance.
-MRU1 MRU3 Part III, Section 7: Neighbourhood Management Encourage measures to improve air quality.
-MES To create a safe and nuisance- free environment for everyone.
-MPR Part III, Section 7: Neighbourhood Management. refurbishment of existing buildings should enhance the special character of Mayfair.
-Ensure that where they are subject to change, that all ground-floor commercial frontages, including shopfronts, signage, external lighting and outdoor furniture, complement and enhance the character of the building and the street.
-Co-ordinate waste management to reduce vehicle movements and noise.
-Promote district and building waste solutions that reduce or avoid the need for vehicle movements.
-Protect existing and future residents from the impact of the night time economy and seek to limit the impact of other noise nuisance.
-Encourage measures to improve air quality.
-To create a safe and nuisance-

-Architecture
+Appendices